- Printix Client does not know its Printix Home

 - The Printix Client installation file was renamed before installation.

 RESOLUTION: Do NOT rename the file before installation.
-Enter the Command line arguments correctly, for example: WRAPPED_ARGUMENTS=/id:cbfce0b5-da2a-4cb6-b7f7-a04ee31cac90.
+Type the Command line arguments correctly, for example: WRAPPED_ARGUMENTS=/id:cbfce0b5-da2a-4cb6-b7f7-a04ee31cac90.
 Replace the /id value with your Printix ID as show in the name of the MSI file.

 Is a web proxy and/or SSL inspection used?